18 (tongue-in-cheek) reasons cobs are better than thoroughbreds - Horse & Hound

 12. You don’t need several layers of thick pads underneath said saddle either, because your cob’s saddle truly fits, and he isn’t prone to allergies or rubbing.

-13. Hacking out in a group is fun.
+13. Hacking out is fun.
 Your cob will go first or last, and you don’t panic when another horse (probably a thoroughbred with questionable brakes) gallops past.

 14. That thoroughbred was probably fidgeting, leaping around and generally being a bit too excitable earlier, while your bemused cob stood perfectly square.